AsherMorgan/Grade-Calculator/README.md

 ## Importing grades
 You can import assignments from a JSON string by clicking the import button.

 The JSON string must be an array of dictionaries.
 Each dictionary must have properties called `pointsEarned` and `pointsPossible`.
-The value of these properties must be either a `number`, a `string`, or `null`.
+The value of these properties must be either a `Number`, a `String`, or `null`.
 Comments are not allowed in the JSON string.
 Example:
 ```JSON
 [
     {